barturba/fastpw2/README.md

 - **View Passwords**: Click on password fields to toggle visibility

 ### Security Notes
-- Your master password is never stored - only a hash is kept for verification
+- Your master password is never stored — a PBKDF2-derived verifier (JSON with salt, iterations, hash) is kept
-- All password data is encrypted using AES encryption
+- All password data is encrypted using AES-256 with a random IV; keys derived via PBKDF2-SHA256 (200k iters)
 - Data is stored locally in your user data directory
 - No data is sent to external servers
+- No legacy compatibility: older non-PBKDF2 formats are not supported

 ## Development